Privacy Notice for our School Based Programmes

 c. our partners, who provide us with the funding to carry out our programmes;

-d. suppliers and sub-contractors that help us deliver the Reach programme, for example IT service providers such as website hosts or cloud storage providers;
+d. suppliers and sub-contractors that help us deliver our programmes, for example IT service providers such as website hosts or cloud storage providers;

 e. professional service providers such as accountants and lawyers;

 f. others who assist us with research to monitor the impact/ effectiveness of our services; and/or